 We are currently working on two projects: (1) an open and reproducible pipeline to extract ocean properties from animal-borne electronic tags and integrate them into global ocean observational datasets, and (2) a new type of profile classification model to identify water masses from temperature-depth profiles collected by electronically-tagged animals.

-Previous work has shown that hotspots of Atlantic bluefin tuna the in the ocean co-occur with long-lived, quasi-stationary anticyclonic features (i.e., eddies or recirculation), that Atlantic bluefin tuna exhibit spatially-varying dynamic vertical diving behaviours and that electronically-tagged sharks have the potential to serve as submesoscale-resolving oceanographic platforms and fill spatial gaps in the ocean observing network, particularly in coastal and polar regions.
+Previous work has developed algorithms to dientify individual dives from time series to shown that that Atlantic bluefin tuna exhibit spatially-varying dynamic vertical diving behaviours, with deep diving co-occurring with long-lived, quasi-stationary anticyclonic features (i.e., eddies or recirculation), and that electronically-tagged sharks have the potential to serve as submesoscale-resolving oceanographic platforms and fill spatial gaps in the ocean observing network, particularly in coastal and polar regions.

 In the MILLO Group, we love ocean data and challenging problems!
 Team members work on a wide variety of projects.
 Projects include: